BikersDelight/azure-functions-sample-app/README.md

 ## Get up and running

-First set up a cosmos db in Azure with name `todoDataBase` and in there a container with name `todoCollection`.
+First set up a cosmos db in Azure with name `todossampleapp` and in there a container with name `todoCollection`.

 Create a file named `local.settings.json` in the root folder of the project with following contents: